p-org/P/Src/PRuntimes/PSymbolicRuntime/UNSUPPORTED.md

-# What's PSym currently do not support
+# What PSym currently do not support

 Here is a summary of P features and constructs that PSym *does not* currently support:
 - C# foreign functions (PSym supports Java foreign functions instead)
 - Module system or refinement, except basic test scripts
 - Liveness checking (coming soon)
 - Deadlock detection (coming soon)
+- Recursive functions (except tail recursion)
 - Relational operations over strings
 - Receive statement in state exit functions
 - Continue statement in a loop